 The charter of the Museum at Portland Head Light requires that all profits from the operation of the museum and gift shop be used to maintain the lighthouse, the museum and adjacent grounds.
 The Foundation supports other areas of the Park.

-The Board of Directors explores all possible avenues of fundraising including: capital campaigns, annual fundraising, merchandise sales, special events, private foundation grants, government grants, and bequests.
+Board members and staff explore all possible avenues of fundraising including: capital campaigns, annual fundraising, merchandise sales, special events, private foundation grants, government grants, and bequests.

 Why should anyone outside Cape Elizabeth contribute to the Foundation?

 Traffic studies have shown that less than 15% of the visitors to the Park are residents of Cape Elizabeth.
 The Foundation seeks support from the Greater Portland area and beyond to achieve its goal of free and open access for everyone.

 Somewhere between 800,000 and 1,000,000 people visit the Park each year.

 How can I make a donation to the Foundation today?

 Click the button below to donate to the Fort Williams Park Foundation.